MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/page-feeds.md

 You can have 100 feeds per account (this maximum number includes all feed types) and the maximum number of feed items (rows) per account is 5 million.

 > [!NOTE]
-> Feeds and feed items can only be managed using the Bulk service.
-You can manage ads and auto targets using either the Bulk or Campaign Management service.
+> Feeds and feed items can only be created, retreived, updated, and deleted using the Bulk service.
+You can link page feed identifiers with dynamic search ads campaigns using either the Bulk or Campaign Management service.
+You can also manage ads and auto targets using either the Bulk or Campaign Management service.

 ## <a name="upload-pagefeed"></a>Upload page feeds